ziyi01/ziyi01/README.md

 I'm currently studying Computer Science at KTH :school: .

-- :art: Painting and :camera: Photography is what I do on the side.
+- :art: Painting/Graphic Design, :camera: Photography and :musical_score: Music is what I do on the side.
-- :musical_keyboard: I also love playing the piano
+- :musical_keyboard: I love playing the piano
-- :zap: Currently learning more about game development
+- :zap: Currently learning more about [game development](https://ziyi01.itch.io/).

 ---